 Hi, I am Vasilis, thanks for stopping by!

-I am an Assistant Professor at the Department of Ecological Science (Section Systems Ecology) at Vrije Universiteit (VU) Amsterdam.
+I am an Assistant Professor at the Amsterdam Institute for Life and Environment (A-LIFE) (Section Systems Ecology) at Vrije Universiteit (VU) Amsterdam.
 My research focuses on better understanding the evolutionary significance of the arbuscular mycorrhizal fungi unique nuclear dynamics across scales and specifically how they affect the function and fitness of the interconnected fungi and plants, in diverse abiotic and biotic conditions.
 I am interested in applying the acquired knowledge towards a more sustainable agriculture and to better understand the challenges that the mycorrhizal symbiosis faces against climate change.

 I completed my postdoctoral position at the University of Ottawa and at the Agriculture and Agri-Food Canada Ottawa Research and Development Centre.
 This position was part of a fruitful collaboration between Nicolas Corradi, Frank Stefani and Jeremy Dettman.